kayleenaila/codepath/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?
 MHN-Admin uses MongoDB which is a NoSQL database so data can be stored in a non-relational format.
-The '''mongoexport''' command we use makes it so that we can get the information in this MongoDB instance in a JSON format.
+The ```mongoexport``` command we use makes it so that we can get the information in this MongoDB instance in a JSON format.
 The exported JSON file records the ID of the attack, the protocol used, the hpfeed_id, a timestamp holding date and time of day, a source IP address and port, a destination port, an identifier and which honeypot the attack was executed on.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*